harithagb/quants/Volatility Modelling/README.md

-# Create a new README.md and .txt file for the volatility smile modeling project

-readme_content = """# Volatility Smile Modeling and Implied Volatility Surface Fitting
+# Volatility Smile Modeling and Implied Volatility Surface Fitting

 This project demonstrates how to model and fit volatility smiles using option market data.
 The goal is to build a robust implied volatility surface and assess the quality of the fit using public or synthetic data.